You are viewing the New York/Venezuela Chapter

 For research, education and critical thinking.

-For students: a reference base for papers on art, migration and diaspora — annotated and contextually placed within the E&R framework.
+For students: a reference base for papers on art, migration and diaspora — annotated and contextualized within the E&R framework.

-For researchers: a mapping of critical thinking on Venezuelan art in diaspora, including institutional sources, academic literature and curatorial references.
+For researchers: a mapping of critical thinking on Venezuelan art in diaspora, including institutional sources, academic literature, curatorial references and cultural impact frameworks.

-For the general public: an accessible introduction to migration, cultural memory and the role of art in processing displacement.
+For the general public: an accessible introduction to migration, cultural memory, transformative learning and the role of art in processing displacement.

 R4V — RMRP 2026: Refugees and Migrants from Venezuela